- George Hampson

 Don’t forget about the electrics!

-In regard to packing cables, we strongly suggest winding them up neatly and labelling them.
+In regards to packing cables, we strongly suggest winding them up neatly and labelling them.
 The last thing you want is a huge tangle of wires to wrestle with on the other side.
 Not to mention the days spent trying to work out which wire goes with which appliance.

 How to pack for moving; after